-PSY-584 Asmt-Psychosocial History Ideographic, 0.5 semester credits
+PSY-584 Asmt-Psychosocial History Ideographic

 This lab focuses on integrating important psycho-historical information in the context of a clinical interview.
 The material will be covered didactically as well as experientially.
 Handouts of key topics to be covered in psychosocial history-taking will be provided by the instructor.